st4rk/turboEMU/README.md

 turboEMU is a PC Engine/TurboGrafx-16 emulator, it should run on Linux/Windows.

-This emulator is under development and has many bugs and incomplete features, for now some parts are near to be done.
+This emulator is under development and has many bugs and incomplete features, for now some parts are near done.
-* HuC6280 can execute all instruction (accuracy is very bad yet and need fix some bugs).
+* HuC6280 can execute all instructions (accuracy is still very bad yet and needs some bugs fixed).
-* MMU can handle memory between the HuC6280/HuC6270, however still need some improves and functions to be done.
+* MMU can handle memory between the HuC6280/HuC6270, however it still needs some improvements and functions to be done.
-* HuC6270 has begun to be written, however need many functions to works (i.e DMA Channel for SATB).
+* HuC6270 was started, however it still needs many functions to work (i.e DMA Channel for SATB).

--- Dependences --
+-- Dependencies --

-If you want to build that project, you will need SDL 2.0 installed.
+If you want to build this project, you will need SDL 2.0 installed.

 This project is licensed under the terms of the MIT license.